tianyikillua/code_aster_on_docker/README.md

 Some files are based on the [Docker files of the FEniCS project](https://bitbucket.org/fenics-project/docker).

-Currently three images are available:
+Currently the following images are available:

-1. `quay.io/tianyikillua/code_aster`: a `GCC`-based build of the latest stable version (13.6).
+1. `quay.io/tianyikillua/code_aster:v13`: a `GCC`-based build of the 13.6 version.
 Both the sequential and parallel (MPI) versions are available.
 Its size is around 3.1 GB.

 ```
               -- CODE_ASTER -- VERSION : EXPLOITATION (stable) --